EECS150/asic-labs-sp24/lab3/README.md

 Let us take a look at some parts of `design.yml` file: -->

 ### Interpreting the YAML files
-For this lab it is important to realize the different YAML files supporting synthesis and simulation, *design.yml* and *sim-rtl.yml* respectively.
+For this lab, it is important to realize the differences and similarities between the YAML files supporting synthesis and simulation, *design.yml* and *sim-rtl.yml* respectively.

 #### Interpreting the YAML: *design.yml*
 ---
 Let's examine the details of the *design.yml* file.
 <br />

 When you synthesize a design, you tell the tools the expected clock frequency which you anticipate the design will be run at, or the *target frequency*.
-The line below creates the variable `CLK_PERIOD` to be used within the YAML file and assigns to it the target clock frequency for our design (20ns).
+The line below creates the variable `CLK_PERIOD` to be used within the YAML file and assigns to it the target clock period (which indirectly specifies the frequency) for our design (20ns).

 ```yaml